Suomen huippumalli haussa season 7: Episode 9

 The remaining models receive a box fill with questions about modelling and their own views.
 Later, they meet Saara and have a therapy session, as Saara is also a mental wellbeing coach for models, actors and entrepreneurs on the side of her modelling career, and Saara later decided to grant them each 5 week private coaching sessions after the show.

 The next day, they have their next photoshoot for four clients who all work within future of textiles, and they were looking for effortless looks.
 At the judging room, beside Saara are judge Juha Mustonen and the guest judge, model Saimi Hoyer.
 But before judging happen, the models have a runway challenge in Magpie Chicks theme.
-After individual deliberaton, Saara announced that Leevi, Sirkka and Jarrah have made it to the final, while Eino and Rosa are eliminated.
+After individual deliberation, Saara announced that Leevi, Sirkka and Jarrah have made it to the final, while Eino and Rosa are eliminated.
 Right after they left, Saara surprised the top 3 finalists that they will all heading to Berlin.